lheavrin/CiscoEOLCheck/README.md

 # CiscoEOLCheck
-Checks EOL of serials submitted via CSV against the online API
+Checks EOL of serials gathered from Netbrain against the online API and uploaded back to Netbrain

 ## Get EOL Dates from Cisco Support API
 1. clone the git repo by navigating to where you want the files to be in your local filesystem and run the following command